alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/live/passions/index.md

 #### It is always time or money.

 Most of my time, I either have the time or money.
-The windows where I have time AND money are dimishingly small.
-I want to increase this window to the point where it is the majority.
+Lately I found that the windows where I have time AND money are dimishingly small.
+I need to change this.

-The reason that Time-or-Money (ToM) is a problem for me is because someone else has always been controlling my ToM.
+The reason that Time-or-Money (ToM) is a problem for me is that someone else has always been controlling my ToM.

 During the 'recession' of 2000's, I've found myself between jobs.
 This gave me the opportunity to re-exam my life.
-I've found that there is a direct correllation between time and money in my life.
-Most of the time, I have the money but, not the time.
+I've found that there is a direct correllation between time and money.
+When I was working, I have the money but, not the time!
 From as far back as I can remember, I have been trained by school-family-society that success in life depends on how much money one has.
 I've spent most of my waking hour trying to measure my success by this yard-stick.

-I was happy.
-The happiness of ignorance.
+Happiness of ignorance.
 It is a close loop feed back system I was in.
 Others around me use the same measurement stick and seemed happy.
 I was happy.

-Upon reflections, I found that I was not happy.
 I was content.
 I was docile.
-Life comes at me and I navigate it according to the measurements of my yard-stick.
+Life comes at me and I navigate it according to my yard-stick.

 I was unhappy with the way I measure my life.
 Through some consequences, I was able to remove money from my measurements.
 What I have left was time.
 This is novel, this is new, I now have time to live my life.

 ##### What Am I to do with all this time.

-I need to re-define myself using my new yard-stick.

-I did not worry about money when I was living at home.
-My parents took care of that.
+Having worked with Razoo, I believes in TechforGood (TfG).
+Let's do something TfG.

+##### Selfish individuals

-I had live life according to a single rule:
+Previously, I live life according to a single rule:

 - Have fun.
 No drama.

-##### Selfish individuals

 But, I found that 'Have fun.
-No drama' produces selfish people!
+No drama' produces selfish people.

-I remember; If it is not fun.
-I will not do it.
-Negative drama , I will not do it.
-I was selfish.
-It was all about me.
+People who live "Having Fun" while avoiding Drama, become selfish.
+All about me!

-##### Rules are needed
+##### Change is needed

-A rule for more empathy.
+Add a rule for empathy.

 > live, learn, grow